TitoLuce/Lore-BulletsPlatformerGame/README.md

-# I wanna Make a Platformer
+# I wanna escape the Dungeon
 ## Description

 Platformer game paying homage to "I wanna be the guy"